kojinkai/js-handbook/README.md

 // A bit better. `thisOtherNamedFunction` is initialised to undefined at the top of the enclosing scope but cannot be called until the function body assignment is encountered.
 This may result in more predictable behaviour. var thisOtherNamedFunction = function() {};

-// Better still, stick to let or const keywords for variable declaration which forces you to declare them before they are used, at the top of the scope.
 ```
+Better still though is to use let or const keywords for variable declaration as this forces you to declare them before they are used avoiding any behind the scenes hoisting.

 ## The this keyword
 Question: Explain this